suddjian/cookie-clicker-manager/README.md

 A nice middle manager to grow your cookie empire.

-This script builds as a bookmarklet.
+This is a script that you can save as a bookmarklet.
 To get the bookmarklet in your clipboard, run:

 (unix):
 ```